rvagg/archived-node-crp/README.md

 )
 ```

+## Want more?

+**crp** currently only does a centred crop and if the image is smaller than the crop size then it'll likely fill black.
+I'm open to adding options to change behaviour to making it more useful, just file issues or send pull requests for what you need!

 ## Licence

 crp is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.